Most continuous improvement events fail. I am curious why.

 3. A executive’s important initiative.
 But initiatives don’t last long, even the important ones, and some people will not be on board.
 This is a weaker connection than it might seem.

 4. The organization’s mission, vision, or strategic plan.
 These things probably exist under a thick layer of dust.
-They’ll motivate continuous improvement to the same extent they motivate anything else in the organization—which is to say, in the typical case, very little.
-If your organization is the exceptional one, great, move this up to the top of the list.
+They’ll motivate continuous improvement to the same extent they motivate anything else in the organization—very little.
+If your organization is the exception to this rule, then move this up to the top of the list.

-By connecting a continuous improvement event to one of these, and making that connection strong and broadly communicated, you increase the odds that the event—or its results—won’t drift away in the wind.
+By connecting a continuous improvement event to one of these, and making that connection strong and broadly communicated, you increase the odds that the event—or its results—won’t float away.